pqrkchqps/diehard-dot-fund-school/beginner/decision_tools.md

 Enter a selection of times and share the poll with the people involved.
 Participants tick the times they can attend and the result is a table showing who is available when, so you're able to pick the best time for the group.

-So that you can arrange calls with people in other parts of the world, Loomio adjusts times so they are correct when displayed for each participant.
+So that you can arrange calls with people in other parts of the world, Diehard.Fund adjusts times so they are correct when displayed for each participant.

 If the times don't work, participants can suggest alternatives using the message field.
 You can then update the poll with new times.